-The calculation/assessment of the GCA internal capital requirements for concentration risk follows the guidelines issued by the Bank of Spain, based on the calculation of the Individual Concentration Index (ICI) and the Sectoral Concentration Index (ICS).
+The calculation/assessment of the GCA's internal capital requirements for concentration risk follows the guidelines issued by the Bank of Spain, based on the calculation of the Individual Concentration Index (ICI) and the Sectoral Concentration Index (ICS), hereinafter referred to as ICI and ICS, respectively.

-ICI and ICS are determined based on the elements of GCA assets registered in various databases, in particular the ETRICC table, which ensures that the information used is fully reconciled.
+ICI and ICS are determined based on the elements of GCA assets registered in various databases, which ensures that the information used is fully reconciled.
 To calculate ICI and ICS, the institution must consider direct total exposure, which includes credits, loans, fixed and variable income securities, unused amounts, off-balance sheet items, guarantees provided through CDs - applying a 100% CCF - and any other form of financial support.
 For this purpose, exposures to general government and deposit-taking entities, as well as securitised assets treated as such in the calculation of own funds and exposures associated with other derivatives should not be considered.
-The internal capital requirements for concentration risk are obtained by adding the requirements applied for the two indices referred to above (ICI and ICS).

-Real estate risk
+• Real estate risk

 The methodology of property risk evaluation presupposes the quantification of the potential unexpected loss resulting from the variation in the price of real estate assets recorded in the balance sheet, considering the total value of real estate in the portfolio on a determined reference date and over which the real estate impacts foreseen in a previously prepared scenario are applied, taking into account the specificities of the different segments (residential, commercial and agricultural/agricultural land).
 Real estate risk naturally presupposes an expectation of devaluation of the price of properties recorded on the balance sheet (non-current assets held for sale) and in real estate funds.
-In this context, real estate risk assumes a complementary nature to the real estate risk intrinsic to credit risk, in view of the expected valuation/devaluation of the value of guarantees received from the credit portfolio, measured by the LGD risk parameter and reflected in the impairment value.
-In this sense, in order to incorporate the unexpected losses, the internal capital requirements associated with real estate risk result from the application of the variation of the price index to the net value of the properties of the respective impairments.
+For the calculation of economic capital, the shocks associated with each of the mentioned segments are considered, applying these shocks to the respective portfolio in a proportional manner.
+These shocks correspond to the macroeconomic scenarios issued by EBA under the 2021 EU-Wide stress test (baseline scenario).

-Pension Fund Risk
+• Pension Fund Risk